sohye-lee/privacy-chat/content/guides/3_agency_considerations/web-agency-checklist.md

 description: A practical checklist to help web and digital agencies ensure client websites meet current privacy requirements.
 ---

-# Web Agency Privacy Compliance Checklist
+# Web Agency Checklist

 A practical checklist to help web and digital agencies ensure that client websites meet current privacy requirements — without overpromising legal compliance.

 ---

-## ✅ Before the Project Starts
+## Before the Project Starts

 - **Ask about audience geography**
   - Does the website target or receive traffic from California, Virginia, Colorado, Utah, Texas, or the EU/UK?